 David P. Arnold is the George Kirkland Engineering Leadership professor in the Dept. of Electrical and Computer Engineering at the University of Florida.
 He also holds an affiliate appointment in the Dept. of Materials Science and Engineering.
-He is currently Director of the Interdisciplinary Microsystems Group (IMG) and also Deputy Director of the NSF Multi-functional Integrated System Technology (MIST) Center.
+He is currently Associate Chair for Research for the ECE department and also Deputy Director of the NSF Multi-functional Integrated System Technology (MIST) Center.

 He received dual B.S. degrees in electrical and computer engineering in 1999, followed by the M.S. degree in electrical engineering in 2001, from the University of Florida, Gainesville.
 He received the Ph.D. degree in electrical engineering at the Georgia Institute of Technology, Atlanta in 2004.
 His research focuses on magnetic thin/thick films and magnetic micro/nanostructures; magnetic microsystems and electromechanical transducers; and compact (<100 W) power/energy systems.